 The methodology set to compile the financial accounts for the European Union members are set by Eurostat on the “European System of National Accounts 2010 (ESA 2010)”.
 This internationally compatible accounting framework is in line with common international concepts and rules laid down by the “United Nation’s System of National Accounts 2008 (SNA 2008)”, and is in line with the “International Monetary Fund’s 6th edition of the Balance of Payments and International Investment Position Manual (BPM6)”.

-The Central Bank of the Republic of Kosovo (CBK) is publishing for the first time some key tables, as experimental financial account statistics for the financial stocks only for the financial subsectors, broken down by financial instruments, both on the asset and on the liability side, on a “from-whom-to-whom” basis.
-The methodology used to compile these data is in line with ESA 2010 and SNA 2008.
+The Central Bank of the Republic of Kosovo (CBK) publishes financial account statistics for two institutional sectors: the financial sector (including all sub-sectors) and the external sector, broken down by financial instruments, both for assets and liabilities.
+The tables are presented on a “from-whom-to-whom” basis.
+The methodology used to compile this data is in accordance with the European System of National Accounts (ESA) 2010 and the System of National Accounts (SNA) 2008.